-E. A. Atekwana et al., "In-situ Apparent Conductivity Measurements and Microbial Population Distribution at a Hydrocarbon-contaminated Site," Geophysics, Society of Exploration Geophysicists, Jan 2004.
+E. A. Atekwana et al., "In-situ Apparent Conductivity Measurements and Microbial Population Distribution at a Hydrocarbon-Contaminated Site," Geophysics, vol. 69, no. 1, pp. 56-63, Society of Exploration Geophysicists, Jan 2004.

 Geosciences and Geological and Petroleum Engineering

 Soil Pollution; Biochemistry; Contamination; Electrical Conductivity Measurement; Geochemistry; Microorganisms; Sediments; Bacteria; Biodegradation; Electric Conductivity; Hydrocarbons; Microbiology; Impurities; Population Distribution; Population Statistics; Probes; Biochemistry; Electric Conductivity Measurement; Soil Pollution; Microbial Populations; Spatial Distribution; Apparent Conductivity; Biogeochemical Process; Electrical Conductivity; Geoelectrical Properties; Intrinsic Biodegradation; Light Non-aqueous Phase Liquids; Most Probable Number Methods; Electrical Conductivty Measurements; Geophysical Prospecting; Geophysical Technique; Microorganism; Non-aqueous Phase Liquid; Contaminated Land; Nonaqueous Phase Liquid; Pollution Monitoring; Soil Microorganism; Michigan; North America; United States; Bacteria (microorganisms)

 Article - Journal

 © 2004 Society of Exploration Geophysicists, All rights reserved.